Cloud permissions

 AWS

-Phase 2 on-boarding script creates a dedicated AWS user used by CAST AI to request and manage AWS resources on customer's behalf.
+The onboarding script creates a dedicated AWS user for CAST AI to request and manage AWS resources on your behalf.

 » aws iam list-users --output text|grep cast-eks-